Design Team Wins International Competition

 Crook Point Bridge, Providence, RI

-Earlier this year the City of Providence received 80 proposals from around the world to design the reuse of the Crook Point Bridge.
+In 2021 the City of Providence received 80 proposals from around the world to design the reuse of the Crook Point Bridge.
 Of the 80, five teams were asked to submit more details.
 HW designers Jon Ford, P.E., and Ellen Biegert, RLA joined forces with Jonathan Harris, Urban Designer and Professor at Johnson and Wales University to create concept designs.
 These designs were shared with the public for comment in early April.
 In June, the city announced the winning team — Jon Ford, P.E., Ellen Biegert, RLA and Jonathan Harris!

 *The winning design boards can be viewed here.